 Don’t forget to apply sunscreen to inconspicuous areas, such as the ears, tops of feet, and behind the knees and neck.
 Also, lift up your baby’s bathing suit straps, and apply sunscreen underneath them.
 Straps will shift with your squirmy baby and often is a cause of sunburns.

 When purchasing sunscreen, look for ingredients such as zinc oxide or titanium dioxide.
 These ingredients are sometimes less irritating because they physically block rays and don’t get absorbed into the skin.
-Dr. Jinks recommends avoiding sunscreens that contain PABA or oxybenzone, which penetrate the skin and have been associated with skin reactions and other harmful side effects.
+Dr. Shah recommends avoiding sunscreens that contain PABA or oxybenzone, which penetrate the skin and have been associated with skin reactions and other harmful side effects.

 In addition, dress your baby in clothing with UV protection.
 It should have a tight weave where you can’t easily see light through it.
 Babies 6 months and older also should wear sunglasses that offer 99 percent UVA and UVB protection and are shatter-resistant.
 And, don’t forget a lip balm with an SPF of at least 15.

-“Even if it’s cloudy outside, don’t be fooled,” said Dr. Jinks.
+“Even if it’s cloudy outside, don’t be fooled,” said Dr. Shah.
 “Up to 80 percent of UV rays still penetrate clouds.
 A good rule of thumb to follow is to apply sunscreen on your baby anytime skin is exposed to the sun’s damaging rays.”